Phoenix009/Notes/WiSe'23/Security/Digital Certificates and PKI.md

 One of the primary applications of digital signatures includes the secure distribution of public keys.

-Te key notion here is a digital certificate, which is simply a signature binding an entity to a public key.
+The key notion here is a digital certificate, which is simply a signature binding an entity to a public key.

 To be concrete, a party Charlie has generated a key pair $(pk_C, sk_C)$ for a secure digital signature scheme.
 Another party Bob also has generated a key pair $(pk_B, sk_B)$.
 Charlie knows that $pk_B$ is Bobs public key Then Charlie can compute the signature
 $$